-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the skill and experience to provide a precise diagnosis for aortic valve disease and develop a customized treatment plan for you and your child.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, have the skill and experience to provide a precise diagnosis for aortic valve disease and develop a customized treatment plan for you and your child.

 Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.